 How many URCOs are awarded?

-There will be 25 URCOs awarded each round, with 75 total for the year.
+There will be approximately 20 to 25 URCOs awarded each round, with 75 total for the year.

 What are my chances of getting an URCO?